-KYC has been serving youth, ages 12 to 18, in the Governor Wentworth Regional School District for nearly 20 years!
+KYC has been serving youth, ages 12 to 18, in the Governor Wentworth Regional School District for over 20 years!

 It is a place for them to relax, socialize with friends, and participate in a variety of recreational, educational and FUN activities.

 A hot meal is served daily and members choose from a menu of ever-changing programs that include; cooking and nutrition, snowshoeing, skating, hiking, basketball, volleyball, table tennis, arts and crafts, music, life skills and career exploration, community services, and more.
 Teaching life skills and substance misuse prevention are important program objectives.
 A Teen Council is comprised of a group of members who show leadership and help to run programs at the center.

 The 3000 square foot building rests on several acres in Wolfeboro, adjacent to miles of hiking trails and beautiful beaches all of which can be taken advantage of by our youth members.
 The KYC van enables us to take the members offsite.